Skip

 Hear or read a service message, then reformulate the essential information for another person.

-• Talk about mediation and listening in short complete French rather than isolated words.
+• Talk about mediation and listening in short complete French rather than isolated words, reusing the “Reformulating service information” frame at A2 level.

 • Use reformulation and key-detail selection to add one clear detail about mediation and listening without losing control.